Planimal-Info/site-capstone/planning/project_proposal.md

 ## Description

 What is the main purpose of your project?
 What are the key features your site has to offer its users?
 How will your targeted audience use your website?
 - Some of the key features our site has to offer include searching for plants and animals native to new york.
-Users can log in and upload photos and plants and animals they see (Maybe).
+Users can log in and upload photos and plants and animals they see.
 Users can also regsiter and will have access to a like button.
 The target audience for this website are New Yorkers who love nature.

 ## Expected Features List